SamusUA/JUMultiThumb-W/README.md

 # JUMultiThumb for Joomla!
-5
+5 (Alfa, not for sites)

 JUMultiThumb - best Joomla! plugin for resize image in Joomla Content (article, blog, category, categories and featured) and other components with support Content Plugin.